ZacharyWarnes/ZW-Employee-Tracker/README.md

  * Open this program in your code editor and then run "npm install" in your terminal to install all dependencies.
  * Make sure to update the .env file with your MySql username and password.
- * Open MySql and run your schema.sql and your seeds.sql in this order by command "source schema.sql" and "source seeds.sql".
-Quit your SQL before moving to the next step
+ * Open MySql by opening your terminal on these database files and running "mysql -u root -p".
+Enter your password.
+Run your schema.sql and your seeds.sql in this order by command "source schema.sql" and "source seeds.sql".
+Quit your SQL before moving to the next step by entering command "quit".
  * Open your terminal on index.js and run command "node index.js" to start the program.